Amarabright/Inventory-Management-Analysis/README.md

 ---
 ## Limitation

 You know this project is such that i do not have access to the employers else i would have asked several questions relating to the data and made more analysis like on the Production.Product table there is a column named "Size".
 The inputs there are not consistent like we have letters, numbers all mixed up together.
-Since i did not know the intended pattern for classifying the sizes, I couldnt clean the data and did not use the data for this analysis.
+Since i did not know the intended pattern for classifying the sizes, I couldn't clean the data and did not use the data for this analysis.